Decision making in project management: Key Takeaways

 3. Operational Decisions

 Therefore, these are the decisions that influence the flow of the project and help avoid significant problems originating from seemingly insignificant factors.
-Although operational decisions are made regularly, these decisions are crucial to the effective management of the project.

 Decision-Making Models in Project Management

-Project managers often employ structured models that direct the process to negotiate the complex nature of decision-making.
-These models help project managers analyze their options and make the best decisions.
+Project managers use structured models that direct the process.
+This is to negotiate the complex nature of decision-making.

 1. Rational Decision-Making Model